 Food: Just like any other BIG 5 topic, understanding the importance of food in our healthy everyday lifestyle relies on the preceding topics.
 We need to be thoughtful about what we are eating and why we are eating it.
 We need to work harder at sheltering ourselves from foods we know are unhealthy for us - and this can be different for everyone.
 We need to make sure what we eat is prepared properly (fire).
 And finally, we should always drink water when we eat - or eat foods with a higher water content.
 Food helps us go full circle with the big 5, bringing us right back to mindset.
 If we would be really careful of what we put into our bodies in the wild, why are many of us so LACKADAISICAL in our everyday approach to food?

-This was a brief overview of our core curriculum.
+This is a brief overview of our core curriculum.
 The deeper we delve - on either the wild or the everyday side - the more tools, skills, mechanisms, and methods we offer for all of life's unexpected adventures.
-From leadership skills, stress management mechanisms, and performance capabilities - to higher self esteem, strong wilderness survival skills, a more well-rounded healthy lifestyle, and a better understanding of the world around us - This curriculum can work positive change into all facets of our lives.
+From leadership skills, stress management mechanisms, and performance capabilities - to higher self esteem, strong wilderness survival skills, a more well-rounded healthy lifestyle, and a better understanding of the world around us - Thrive Outdoors' curriculum can work positive change into all facets of our lives.

 The BIG 5 for Everyday Life